🇨🇦

 🛒

-The PC (President's Choice) own-label brand at Loblaws, No Frills, and Real Canadian Superstore carries one of the strongest vegan-labelled ranges in Canadian retail — clearly marked, competitively priced, and available coast to coast.
+The PC (President's Choice) own-label brand at Loblaws, No Frills, and Real Canadian Superstore carries one of the strongest clearly vegan-labelled ranges in Canadian retail, available in every province.
 Whole Foods, Sobeys, Metro, and Save-On-Foods also stock comprehensive plant-based sections.
-Supermarket self-catering is the single most reliable vegan strategy outside the major cities, and the most practical fallback when restaurants disappoint.
+Supermarket self-catering is the most reliable vegan strategy outside the major cities and the most practical fallback when restaurants disappoint.
+Stock up before any rural or remote leg of a trip.

 01